So far, the very strong gusts of wind and the heavy rainfall that were warned about have not materialized. But they could still come.

 The storm - which can also produce heavy hail - has been created by the heat and what the SMHI meteorologist calls "unstable air masses".

 There could be flooding in basements and stormwater systems where it hits.
 There could be disruptions in electricity and telecommunications networks.
-You should avoid being out in open fields, standing under trees, or being in water, swimming or near water, says Andersson about how you should behave when you get caught in the storm.
+You should avoid being out in open fields and standing under trees, and you should not be in water, swimming or near water, says Andersson about how you should behave when you get caught in the storm.

 A yellow warning for thunderstorms has been issued for large parts of southern and central Sweden during the day, while SMHI's warnings for high temperatures in the southeastern parts of the country remain in effect.